JuanchoGithub/Star-Trek-Exploration/README.md

 **2. Tactical Toggles**
 *   **Red Alert:** Raises shields for combat.
 Drains reserve power each turn.
 *   **Evasive:** Increases chance to evade attacks but costs more power.
 Requires Red Alert.
-*   **Damage Control:** Assign your engineering crew to slowly repair the Hull or a damaged subsystem.
+*   **Damage Control:** Assign your engineering crew to slowly repair the Hull or a specific subsystem.
 This consumes power each turn.

 **3. Energy Allocation**
 Perhaps the most critical system.
 Distribute 100% of your main reactor's power between Weapons, Shields, and Engines.
 This directly impacts phaser damage, shield regeneration rate, and a passive evasion bonus.